 FSAs are "use it or lose it" and you forfeit any unused balance at the end of the plan year.
-Your employer may opt to allow a 2 1/2 month grace period to submit charges made in plan year or allow a \$500 rollover allowing you to use funds up to \$500 for expenses in the new plan year.
+Your employer allows a 2 1/2 month grace period to submit charges made in plan year.

 HSA FSA

 PORTABILITY